Exact calculation of the mean first-passage time of continuous-time random walks by nonhomogeneous Wiener-Hopf integral

-Here, we focus on the MFPT problem in the well-controlled setting of a continuous-time random walk (CTRW) \cite{montroll_etal-jmp-1965} in a continuous-space when the waiting-times distribution has a finite mean and the jump-sizes distribution has both finite mean and finite variance.
+Here, we focus on the MFPT problem in the well-controlled setting of a one-dimensional continuous-time random walk (CTRW) \cite{montroll_etal-jmp-1965} in a continuous-space when the waiting-times distribution has a finite mean and the jump-sizes distribution has both finite mean and finite variance.
 If the mean value of the jump-sizes is different from zero, in the asymptotic limit, the probability density function (PDF) of such random walker is governed by an advection-diffusion equation and the corresponding MFPT results to be finite when the advecting velocity is in the direction of the boundary.
 In particular, in the present study, we derive a nonhomogeneous Wiener--Hopf integral equation \cite{integralequations} for the determination of the MFPT that allows indeed for its exact calculation and then for avoiding asymptotic limits.
-This formula emerges to depend on the whole distribution of the jump-sizes and on the mean-value only of the waiting-times, thus it holds for general non-Markovian processes since Markovianity emerges solely with an exponential distribution of the waiting-times.
+This formula emerges to depend on the whole distribution of the jump-sizes and on the mean-value only of the waiting-times.
+Thus, it holds for general non-Markovian random walks since, in CTRW, Markovianity intended as a local governing equation of the particle distribution (in opposition to integral equation in time) emerges solely with an exponential distribution of the waiting-times, see, \cite{zwanzig1983classical} and discussion around equation (2.6) in \cite{mainardi2000fractional}.
 In this setting, we consider the quite general case study of a family of asymmetric distributions of the jump-sizes that is exponential towards the boundary and arbitrary in the opposite direction.
 By using the derived nonhomogeneous Wiener--Hopf equation, we can show that the MFPT is indeed independent of the jump-sizes distribution in the opposite direction to the boundary and this finding leads to the generalization of existing results as, for example, those based on an asymmetric double-exponential jump-sizes distribution \cite{gutkowiczkrusin_etal-jsp-1978,kou_etal-aap-2003}.